marcusbirkeland/nier2unity/README.md

 ## KNOWN ISSUES

 - When using the maskmap tool in Unity, sometimes it doesn't detect the gameobjects in the scene.
-This is probably a Unity bug.
+Mask maps will not be applied when this happens.
 To fix this, try reimporting the gameobject in the scene, or removing the object from the scene, and adding it again.